sarahcgall/scgElectionsNZ/README.md

 * `get_data()`: provides ability to save dataset with a name of your choosing.
 * `add_region()`: adds a Regions column (e.g., Auckland, Northland, Waikato, etc.) against a dataset containing electorates.
 * `add_type()`: adds an Electorate_Type column (i.e., General or Maori) against a dataset containing electorates.
-* `update_EName()`: in 2020, 10 electorates underwent name changes.
-This function therefore converts pre-2020 electorate names to match these changes.
+* `update_EName()`: this function converts pre-2020 electorate names to match post-2020 electorate names so that seats can be tracked from 1996 until 2023 with one exception of Waipareira which merged with Waitakere in 1999 but then split into Kelston and Upper Harbour.

 ``` r
 # Load datasets by using the following helper function: